 Trump’s campaign, however, did not have a philosophy to defend and did not need facts to support policy talking points, because it had dispensed with such frivolities.
 It favored fabrications, vague threats, conspiracy theories, and bigotry.
 Trump’s campaign created its own reality, using its own facts, and purposefully presented conflicting and confusing views on issues like immigration.

-In their “mental picture” of what it means to do political journalism, reporters play “chronicler, questioner, and referee” between parties In the past, when both parties have operated like Clinton’s campaign did in 2016, political journalists knew what to do.
+In the past, when both parties have operated like Clinton’s campaign did in 2016, political journalists knew what to do.
 They had a process.
 Here’s what it looked like, according to Rosen: In their “mental picture” of what it means to do political journalism, reporters play “chronicler, questioner, and referee” between parties whose warring philosophies are ultimately dissected in the articles produced.
 And so, historically, these journalists worked their sources, meeting with political insiders to get the inside story from both campaigns.
 This has created a cozy role for media outlets, Rosen says; the framework allows editors to efficiently plan election coverage and makes life easier for publishers “hoping to alienate as few people as possible.”

 But Trump’s approach undermined the process.
 Rosen cites philosopher Jason Stanley’s pre-election New York Times essay about Trump and authoritarianism, which argues that “fact checking Trump in a way missed the point.
 Trump was not trying to make reference to reality in what he said to win votes.
 He was trying to substitute ‘his’ reality for the one depicted in news reports.”